DevelopersRising/DevelopersRising/SocialMediaGuidelines.md

 Each social media platform has it's different culture and ways of doing things.
 We've thus divided this section into one sub-section per platform.

+The first principle in marketing the Verein with social media is content creation.
+Everything else is secondary.
+Especially Daniel thinks that (quality) content trumps everything else.
+Content markets itself when it's good.

 ### Twitter

 The basis for our Twitter strategy is to follow, within reason, as many local and international developers (and interesting profiles in the developer space) as possible.
 Part of our content strategy is then to retweet interesting tweets from these profiles, as well as keeping a regular eye on Twitter's [Highlights section](https://support.twitter.com/articles/20172652) and like and retweet what looks like it could be of interest to our community.